Skip to main content

 Cookies

-We use only technically necessary cookies that are essential for operating the platform.
+Without your consent we use only technically necessary cookies that are essential for operating the platform.
 No consent under § 25(2) no. 2 TDDDG is required for these, as they are strictly necessary for the services you have expressly requested.
-We do not use tracking, advertising or marketing cookies.
+We do not use advertising or marketing cookies.

 Data Retention and Deletion